 - Identify as precisely as possible the type of work or career you want to pursue and make sure it is compatible with your skills, strengths, and values

 - Access sources of assistance: Center for Career Development, Internet, etc.

 - Identify occupations, organizations, and industries which interest you

 - Develop your knowledge of organizations and industries where you would like to work

 - Identify name and job title of person to whom you can send your resume and cover letter

-- Utilize Career Services, libraries, Bureau of Labor Statistics, Directories, Internet, and other resources to assist you in your research
+- Utilize the Center for Career Development, libraries, Bureau of Labor Statistics, Directories, Internet, and other resources to assist you in your research

 - Meet with alumni, professors, peers, former employers, relatives, and others to acquire assistance in your employment search

 - Seek advice, guidance, and names of other professionals who may help you